TheRebellious/Project-X/README.md

 ### MAP MODDING:
-I am a terrible map maker, so of course i made making custom maps way too difficult for the normal human. few steps for it, i'll leave a template for it here:
+I am a terrible map maker, so of course i made making custom maps way too difficult for the normal human.
+There are a few steps for it, i'll leave a template for it here:
 ```
 {
     "name": "template",